-The social life and institutions of the Ancient Near East, Greece, and Rome; detailed study of the religions, cultural development, living conditions, and recent archeological discoveries. - 255.
-CONTEMPORARY WORLD HISTORY.
+The social life and institutions of the Ancient Near East, Greece, and Rome; detailed study of the religions, cultural development, living conditions, and recent archeological discoveries.

+- 255. CONTEMPORARY WORLD HISTORY.
 Five hours credit.
 An advanced study of world developments in recent times. - 261.
 MEDIEVAL LIFE AND INSTITUTIONS.
 Three hours credit.

 Besides presenting the necessary political framework for the period, this course will give particular attention to the institutions of feudalism, manorialism, the church, monasticism, universities and the new cities. - 268.
 THE BALKANS AND THE NEAR EAST.
 Five hours credit.

 Recent developments in the Balkans and the Near East with the historical background. - 269.
 THE FAR EAST.
 Five hours credit.

-The economic, social, educational, philosophical, and political life of the major nations and regions of the Far East. - 271.
-ENGLISH HISTORY.
+The economic, social, educational, philosophical, and political life of the major nations and regions of the Far East.

+271. ENGLISH HISTORY.
 Five hours credit.

 Brief survey of the background of English History to the Tudor Dynasty.

-The emphasis of the course will be on the economic, political, and social transitions since the defeat of the Spanish Armada. - 359.
-RENAISSANCE AND REFORMATION.
-Three hours credit.
+The emphasis of the course will be on the economic, political, and social transitions since the defeat of the Spanish Armada.

-The civilization produced by the Renaissance and its effects on the religious life of the time are studied as a background for the Reformation.
+- 359. RENAISSANCE AND REFORMATION.
+Three hours credit. - The civilization produced by the Renaissance and its effects on the religious life of the time are studied as a background for the Reformation.
 The origins of the controversial questions still prevalent among the modern churches are examined with great care. - 362.
 COLONIAL EMPIRES OF THE TWENTIETH CENTURY.
-Three hours credit. - The rise of the Great Colonial empires of our day; the emphasis will be placed on imperial administration, race and economic problems, and the changes resulting from the recent world war. - 366.
-SEMINAR IN WORLD HISTORY.
-(Summer Session only).
-Two hours credit. - Standard seminar-individual research with discussion and critical evaluation.
+Three hours credit.

+The rise of the Great Colonial empires of our day; the emphasis will be placed on imperial administration, race and economic problems, and the changes resulting from the recent world war.